 Kelley Sheehan (1989) is composer and computer musician moving between acoustic, electro-acoustic, and performance art works.
 In any medium, her work centers on noise, performance, and interaction.
 Her work has been described as "Full of discovery, collaboration, and unpredictability" (Iannotta, Kyriakides, & Stäbler for the Gaudeamus Foundation) with "Woozy Electronics" (LA Weekly).
 Currently a finalist for the Christoph Delz Competition, she is also the recipient of the Gaudeamus Award 2019 and the 1st place prize winner of the ASCAP/Seamus Award 2020.
 She has been awarded fellowships at Bang on a Can Festival, the 2019 National Composers Intensive with LA Philharmonic and the International Contemporary Ensemble, 2020 Commissioning Prize winner for [~Switch Ensemble], Composition Fellow at Nief Norf & at Banff, among others.
 She has presented works at conferences such as New Music Gathering and series such as Omaha Under the Radar's Generator Series.

-Heather Stebbins is a composer of acoustic and electroacoustic music that highlights her fascination with the kinetic and emotive properties of sound.
-Her music has been performed in North America, South America, Australia, Asia, and Europe by ensembles such as loadbang, Ensemble U:, the JACK Quartet, Dal Niente, Sound Icon, Transient Canvas, Ensemble L’Arsenale, eighth blackbird, and the Riot Ensemble.
-She has worked closely with performers Carlos Cordeiro, Will Lang, Andrew Kozar, Adam Vidiksis, and Sam Kelder to create highly personal pieces for solo instrument and electronics.
+Stebbins has worked with ensembles such as the loadbang ensemble, Yarn/Wire, Switch~, Ensemble U:, the JACK Quartet, Sound Icon, Transient Canvas, eighth blackbird, and the Riot Ensemble.
+She has worked with soloists Ning Yu, Andy Kozar, Carlos Cordeiro, Adam Vidiksis, and Sam Kelder to create highly personal pieces for solo instrument and electronics.

 Drawing on critical theory, sound studies, and emergent media, Lyn Goeringer’s work focuses on how we are impacted by power, and in particular, how power influences our relationship to space and place in the larger context of the Everyday.
 Her compositional interest is one of allegory which seeks to outline and illustrate spatial power dynamics.
 Our bodies are the site where we engage with power within a complex theater of rules and social expectations.
 For this reason, her works often include literal physical components such as instruments that rely on movement and gesture in performance, or site specific installations that invite the visitor to move through them in order to experience their entire soundscape.
 Phenomenologically, space and place are made concrete through by visible elements.
 In her work, she uses light and video to demarcate the visual cues of the physical world that she is exploring, using it as a way to guide the audience towards the meaning within an abstract world of sound.